carpentries-incubator/workflows-nextflow/episodes/01-getting-started-with-nextflow.md

 Open the file `wc.nf` in the script directory with your favourite text editor.

-This is a Nextflow script it contains;
+This is a Nextflow script.
+It contains;

 1. A Shebang line, specifying the location of the Nextflow interpreter
 1. A multi-line Nextflow comment, written using C style block comments.